nomic-ai/gpt4all/gpt4all-bindings/typescript/README.md

     *   all of its requirements.
 *   (unix) gcc version 12
     *   These bindings use the C++ 20 standard.
+*   clang does not seem to work, no work around has been discovered
+    *   Reason being is that the frontend for this library uses a cpp 20 standard construct (shared atomic ptrs)
 *   (win) msvc version 143
     *   Can be obtained with visual studio 2022 build tools